DED8IRD/UX-Research-Toolkit/server/README.md

 ```
 Note: You do not need to import this file anywhere.
 It is automatically registered when you start the development server.

+### Add client to authorized redirect URIs
+At this point run `yarn dev` to concurrently run both your client and backend servers.

+Click on the `Log in with Google` link.
+This should now redirect you to Google, but with the following error: `Error: redirect_uri_mismatch`.
+To fix this, follow the link it provides and update the authorized redirect URIs to include `http://localhost:3000/auth/google/callback`.

+Give Google a minute or two for the changes to come into effect.
+OAuth should be working again!